kantord/LibreLingo/apps/docker/README.md

 [Docker Hub](https://hub.docker.com/r/librelingo/librelingo)
 ## Usage
-After using one of the methods below successfully, you can access your LibreLingo instance at ```http://{ip address}:3000```

-If you have volumed mounted your own course that was imported successfully, you can access the course here: ```http://{ip address}:3000/course/{name of course}```

-Anything wrapped in curly braces in this README.md is for things to change

-The LibreLingo container has on environment variable you can change: GIT_REPO
+The LibreLingo container has an environment variable that you can change when the docker container is ran: GIT_REPO

+The default for GIT_REPO is TRUE

-If GIT_REPO is set to TRUE, then everytime the container starts the LibreLingo/LibreLingo repo will be git cloned into the /LibreLingo and have "git pull" ran on the repo to ensure the latest version.
+If GIT_REPO is not changed/set to TRUE, then when the container is ran for the first time the LibreLingo repo will be git cloned into the folder ```/LibreLingo``` that is in the container and every start up after the first start up will run git pull on ```/LibreLingo``` to get the most up to date version of LibreLingo

-If GIT_REPO is set to FALSE, then the git repo will NOT be git cloned and "git pull" will NOT be ran on the repo.
-You must clone the repo yourself and volume mount it to /LibreLingo.
-This is to allow developers to work on the project and test their changes.
+If GIT_REPO is set to FALSE, then the git repo will NOT be git cloned and "git pull" will NOT be ran at start up of the container.
+You must clone the repo yourself and volume mount it to ```/LibreLingo``` that is inside the container.
+This option is to allow developers to work on the project and then test their changes inside the container.

-If you volume mount any courses to /LibreLingo/courses then they will automatically be exported and put into LibreLingo
+If you volume mount any courses to /LibreLingo/courses then they will be automatically be exported and put into the containerised LibreLingo and you can access the course in the containerised LibreLingo at: ```http://{ip address}:3000/course/{name of course}```

+After successfully running the container, you can access the containerised LibreLingo web instance at ```http://{ip address}:3000```
 ### Docker CLI Usage Example
 Example:
 ```